krisrak/appframework-templates/README.md

 FlipView App
 -
-This template can be used for simple utility application that has a main view and a settings view, for creating applications similar to Maps app, Weather App or Clock app.
+This template can be used for simple utility application that has a main view and a settings view, this template can be used for creating applications similar to __Maps app__, __Weather app__ or __Clock app__.

 &rarr; [__Demo__](http://htmlpreview.github.io/?https://raw.github.com/krisrak/appframework-templates/master/template-FlipViewApp.html) &rarr; [Code](https://github.com/krisrak/appframework-templates/blob/master/template-FlipViewApp.html)